joaoeduardogomes/JavaScript-geradorDeFichaRPG/README.md

 [Aleatório/aventureiro](https://i.pinimg.com/564x/1f/ce/11/1fce11a20fcbed8c17769b46efde750c.jpg)

 Se você for o autor de alguma dessas imagens e quiser ter seu nome creditado ou quiser que as imagens sejam removidas do projeto, favor entrar em contato.
+(eng: If you are the author of any of these images and would like to have your name credited or would like the images removed from the project, please contact me.)